mdelapenya/docker-liferay-portal/README.markdown

 This variable is optional and allows you to specify if the container is run using a debug configuration.
 In the case of Tomcat, port 9000 will be exposed for debugging the application server.

+### JVM_TUNING_MEMORY

+This variable is optional and allows you to specify the Xmx and Xms JVM memory configuration.
+If no variable is passed, then 2048m will be used as default value.

 # Customized Environment support
 There are some different image configurations supported under this repository, depending on if you want to use Liferay Portal with a different database or application server.